-You may file your withholding returns online at taxexpress.utah.gov or by submitting a completed paper form.
+You may file your withholding returns online at tap.utah.gov*.
 You must include your FEIN and withholding account ID number on each return.

 You can pay electronically* by:

 - Electronic Funds Transfer (EFT) ACH credit – You initiate this payment through your financial institution.
 They may charge a transaction fee.
-See Pub 43, Electronic Funds Transfer, Paying Tax by ACH Credit.
+See Electronic Funds Transfer, Paying Tax by ACH Credit.

 - ACH debit request – You authorize the Tax Commission to initiate this payment.
 There is no transaction fee.
-Go to taxexpress.utah.gov for details.
+Go to tap.utah.gov for details.
 First-time users will get an authorization code by email.

-- eCheck or Credit Card –Pay through your online Taxpayer Access Point (TAP) account at taxesxpress.utah.gov.
+- eCheck or Credit Card –Pay through your online Taxpayer Access Point (TAP)* account at tap.utah.gov.
 You will be charged a convenience fee for credit card payments.

 You must send a completed payment coupon, form TC-941PC, if you mail your payment.
 Your payment does not count as your return.

 If you need to correct a previously filed return, do that online at tap.utah.gov, using template TC-941E.
 An amended return replaces the previously filed return.